MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 ## Create the Azure Key Vault with secrets

-Now, you create one or more key vaults in Azure, and add the secrets that you want to make available to your extensions.
+In this task, you create a key vault in Azure, and add the secrets that you want to make available to your extensions.
+An extension can use up to two key vaults, so you can create more than one.
 <!--

 1. Get an Azure subscription.